✓ Updated July 2026

 When is the absolute best time to visit Gdańsk, and what should I expect weather-wise?

-For a perfect balance of pleasant weather and fewer crowds, aim for late May to early June or September.
-You'll catch the city in bloom or with beautiful autumn colors, and the summer rush will have subsided.
-July and August are warmest but also the busiest and most expensive, while winter can be quite chilly and damp, though charming with Christmas markets.
+For a perfect balance of pleasant weather and fewer crowds, aim for late May to early June, or September.
+You'll likely enjoy mild temperatures ideal for exploring the charming streets and waterfront, with the bonus of longer daylight hours in spring.
+Summer (July-August) is warmest and liveliest, but also the busiest and most expensive, while winters can be quite cold and snowy, offering a different, more atmospheric experience if you don't mind bundling up.

-Beyond the Main Town, what are some must-see areas or experiences in Gdańsk that most tourists miss?
+Beyond the Main Town, what are some must-see spots that most tourists miss?

 What is the cheapest month to visit Gdańsk, Poland?